xrdocs/multicast/_blogs/multicast-scaling.md

 ## Flow Mapping

-We can have nested statements within the same Route Policy as well as different parameters too.
+We can have nested statements within the same route policy as well as different parameters too.

 Sample configuration: